jamesWalker55/qmul-final-project-report/src/report.md

 The directory tree structure is the de facto standard for data storage.
 Since its usage in early operating systems such as the OS/360 by IBM, most operating systems nowadays including Microsoft Windows, macOS and Linux distributions use directory trees as the data storage method.
 In such a system, filenames are used to uniquely identify files, and files can be placed within directories or folders.

 The most common way of storing data on a computer is by using a directory tree structure.
 Organising files in a directory tree is analogous to sorting paper documents in real life - users can organise files by placing them into folders and further subfolders.
-While this is an intuitive way of organising files due to its similarities to real-life organisation, it is not an efficient way of organising and recalling files.
+While this is an intuitive way of organising files due to its similarities to organisation in real life, it is not an efficient way of organising and recalling files.

 Storage of files using a directory tree is trivial, since users can store files anywhere they wish.
 The main challenge arises when the user has a large amount of files, it can become difficult to organise and retrieve them.
 Users have to spend time to search through folders and subfolders, looking for the file they want.
 This makes file management a time-consuming task.

 ## Problem Statement

+Current file management systems are not efficient when it comes to managing a large number of files.
+Trying to search for a particular file can be a very time-consuming process.
+The main reason for this is that these systems are based on a hierarchical structure which makes it difficult to search for files based on their content [@DeVocht2012].
+This problem is compounded when the users have to deal with a large number of files which can be difficult to organise consistently and structurally.

+There are many methods available for users to search for files.
+This can include search functions, browsing through folders, or even looking through the recent documents list.
+However, these methods can be time-consuming and often give imprecise results that fail to find the file the user wants.
+This is a major problem for users who have to deal with large numbers of files.

 ## Aim